 When your interns come through the door, is your business ready to take them on?
-On the first day of the internships, you must communicate your company culture and expectations to interns.
-It’s a good idea top start with an orientation.
+On the first day of the internship, you must communicate your company culture and expectations to interns.
+It’s a good idea to start with an orientation.
 Angela Cotto has a key insight when it comes to nurturing interns.
 “When developing an internship program, think in terms of how you’d train employees.
 Start with one intern and develop curriculum before expanding the number of participants in the program” she commented.
 It’s important to set up necessary accounts for interns to use during the program and guide them through it during orientation and provide a designated space for them to work in.
 Personally, when I have a space to immerse myself in work, I’m able to get more accomplished.

 - Allow interns to branch out

 Provide training in different specialties and departments other than the area interns are working in.
 Allowing interns to flourish and branch out will allow them to acquire more skills.
 That being said, interns should be encouraged to learn as much as they can to use their newly developed talents anywhere in their field of work, not just what tasks that will work around your office.
 I’m the content intern at Chatter Buzz, where I write blogs for clients and Chatter Buzz.
-However, I’ve had the chance to work along the SEO specialist Drew Abreu and help them implement SEO tactics.
+However, I’ve had the chance to work along with the SEO specialist Drew Abreu and help them implement SEO tactics.